 The animals that would not submit to such training, but persisted in developing the best gifts they had, were dishonored, called narrow-minded and specialists, and special difficulties were placed in their way when they attempted to ignore the theory of education recognized by the school.

 We can certainly say that the above reflects Einstein’s own school experience.
-Animals in a school setting were a tool utilised by many writers to criticise the education system, resulting in the Silly Fish quote being attributed to Einstein (a silly fish himself) in 2004.
+Animals in a school setting were a tool utilised by many writers to criticise the education system.
+This resulted in the Silly Fish quote being attributed to Einstein (a silly fish himself) in 2004.

 So what did Einstein say?